adezfouli/opt_psy/README.md

 This repository provides the code for generating the graphs and deriving the equations in the following paper:

-*Optimal response vigor and choice under non-stationary outcome values* Dezfouli, A., Balleine, B.W. & Nock, R. Psychon Bull Rev (2018). https://doi.org/10.3758/s13423-018-1500-3
+**Optimal response vigor and choice under non-stationary outcome values.**
+Dezfouli, A., Balleine, B.W. & Nock, R. Psychon Bull Rev (2018). https://doi.org/10.3758/s13423-018-1500-3